Present Perfect Tense with Passive Voice: Examples

 Founder of EZClass

 Edwin Cañas is an expert in e-learning, leadership, and educational technology.
-As COREnglish’s Director of Operations and founder of EZClass, he strives to make learning more engaging and accessible.
+As COREnglish’s Strategic Advisor and founder of EZClass, he strives to make learning more engaging and accessible.
 He also co-authored the "How to Master Grammar for Beginners (Spanish Edition)" book to help Spanish learners master English with ease.

 LinkedIn